GeoscienceAustralia/GeodePy/docs/tutorials/anglestut.rst

     >>30.0542
     >>0.5252568383876934

 This can be completed with any of the 5 angle classes within GeodePy.

-To complete math on the angle classes the following can be completed.
+Arthimitc can be completed on angle classes as seen below.
 First a new angle needs to be defined.
 This will be done using the DDM Angle class

 .. code:: python